jrbrtsn/ban2fail/README.md

 *ban2fail* started with a few hours of frenzied C hacking after my mail server was exploited to deliver spam for others who had cracked a user's SMTP send password.
-After inspecting the log files I realized that crackers are now using widely distributed attacks, and that I would need an app that could run several times a minute on my rather modest Linode virtual server to have a chance of stopping them.
+After inspecting the log files I realized that crackers are now using widely distributed attacks, and that I would need an extremely efficient tool that could run in a fraction of a second on my rather modest Linode virtual server to have a chance of stopping them.
 Here are the timing results for a typical scan on my wimpy server:

 ```
 real    0m0.269s